AlejandroMonje/AAI-521-project/README.md

 <b>Project Objective</b>
 <br>
 The main purpose of this project is demonstrate our ability to create a machine learning model that takes in the images, classifies them, and lastly use the grabcut algorithm to perform image segmentation.
 The goal of this project is to have a model that can take in a dataset of images and accurately classify those images.
 In our case we used a dataset that consists of dog and cat images.
 We also want to to be able to perform image segmentation on these images.
-We can potentially use this

-Describe the goals of the project and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short
+We can potentially use this to make profiles for animals, people, or other things.
+An example would be pet profiles at a animal shelter.
+They could use this to classify an animal and then take their photo (after image segmentation has been performed) and create a nice profile with it.
+Vets can also use this to make profiles for their animal patients.

 <b>Partner(s)/Contributor(s)</b>